flarum/docs/docs/contributing.md

 If you're planning to go ahead and work on something, please comment on the relevant issue or create a new one first.
 This way we can ensure that your precious work is not in vain.

-Since Flarum is so extension-drive, we highly recommend [our extension docs](extend/README.md) as a reference when working on core, as well as for bundled extensions.
-You should at least read [the introduction](extend/README.md) for a better understanding of our extension philosophy.
+Since Flarum is so extension-driven, we highly recommend [our extension docs](extend/README.md) as a reference when working on core, as well as for bundled extensions.
+You should start with [the introduction](extend/README.md) for a better understanding of our extension philosophy.

 ## Development Setup